Engineering Management MS

 Standardized Test Scores:

 GRE: Optional.
-If reported, scores must be no more than five years in advance of the application date.
+If reported, scores that are not more than 5 years in advance of the application date are sent to test code 2945.
 (See Graduate School Policy 02.23.12.)

-Applicants who earned their baccalaureate degree from an institution where the language of instruction was other than English, with the exception of those who subsequently earned a master’s degree at a U.S. institution, must report scores for a standardized test of English that meet these minimums:
+Applicants who earned their baccalaureate degree from an institution where the language of instruction was other than English, with the exception of those who subsequently earned a master’s degree at a U.S. institution, must ensure official scores are reported directly by the testing agency for a standardized test of English and meet one of these minimums:

 - TOEFL iBT: 79